NHS Cash for New Labour SpAds -

 “Following an open competitive process five years ago, three organisations were commissioned to help the NHS and its partners find ways to bring communities together to improve the health of local people through projects which tackled loneliness, improved cancer care and the quality of life of dementia patients, amongst others.”

 The NHS insist that they were not simply giving the money to the NEF, it was as part of work they outsourced following a competitive tendering process.
-Sounds a lot like NHS privatisation.
-Which the NEF are of course staunchly opposed to…
+Which sounds a lot like NHS privatisation, funny how the NEF don’t seem to have such a problem with it when they’re the beneficiaries…

 The NHS didn’t respond to Guido’s question of whether they foresaw any potential issues with appointing a highly politicised and partisan think tank with economics views well outside the mainstream.
 No doubt they’ll be evening out the balance by picking the IEA or the TPA for their next ‘social health’